athopen/athopen/README.md

 ## 🔭 I’m currently working on
 - [NOS decorators](https://github.com/project-nos/decorators) - ...a library to help you develop spryker frontend components fast and easy.
-- [NOS eslint config](https://github.com/project-nos/eslint-config) - ..a more restrictive eslint ruleset for your Spryker project.
+- [NOS eslint config](https://github.com/project-nos/eslint-config) - ..a more restrictive eslint ruleset for your spryker project.

 ## 🤝 Connect with me: